adamcohenhillel/ADeus/README.md

 > Note that if you're using Apple Silicon Mac, you might need to change the `coralmicro/scripts/requirements.txt` file, making the version of the package `hidapi==0.14.0` (see [issue](https://github.com/google-coral/coralmicro/pull/98))

-Once that it finished setting up, make sure to connect your Mic
+Once the setup has finished too, you can connect your device

 ```bash
 cmake -B out -S .